-BIO 1123 General Biology - (for non-science majors) A continuation of BIO 1113.
-Three hours: 3 credits.
 BIO 1133 General Biology - A laboratory course in general biological principles including a survey of the kinds of plants and animals, their structure and function and their relationships with each other and the environment.
+Four hours: 3 credits.
+BIO 1143 General Biology - A continuation of BIO 1133.
 Four hours; 3 credits.
-BIO General Biology - A continuation of BIO 1133.
-Four hours; 3 credits.
-1143 BIO 1314 General Botany - A laboratory course dealing with the application of biological principles to the study of plants including a survey of the kinds, their structure and function.
+BIO 1314 General Botany - A laboratory course dealing with the application of biological principles to the study of plants including a survey of the kinds, their structure and function.
 Five hours; 4 credits.
-1324 General Botany - A continuation of BIO 1314.
+General Botany - A continuation of BIO 1314.
 Five hours; 4 credits.
-BIO 2414 General Zoology - A laboratory course dealing with the application of biological principles to the study of animals including a survey of the kinds, their structure and function.
+BIO 1324 General Zoology - A laboratory course dealing with the application of BIO 2414 biological principles to the study of animals including a survey of the kinds, their structure and function.
 Emphasis is on the invertebrates.
 Five hours; 4 credits.
-BIO 2424 General Zoology - A continuation of BIO 2414 with emphasis on the vertebrates.
+General Zoology - A continuation of BIO 2414 with emphasis on the BIO 2424 vertebrates.
 Five hours; 4 credits.
-2514 Human Anatomy & Physiology - Study is made of anatomy and physiology of the human body as an integrated whole with more detailed studies of the skeletal, muscular, and nervous systems.
+Human Anatomy & Physiology - Study is made of anatomy and phys-BIO 2514 iology of the human body as an integrated whole with more detailed studies of the skeletal, muscular, and nervous systems.
 Prerequisites: General Zoology 2414 and 2424.
 General Chemistry recommended.
-Five hours: 4 credits.
-BIO 2524 Human Anatomy & Physiology - A continuation of Anatomy and Physiology 2514 in which the circulatory, respiratory, digestive, urinary, reproductive, and endocrine systems are studied.
+Five hours; 4 credits.
+Human Anatomy & Physiology - A continuation of Anatomy and Phys-BIO 2524 iology 2514 in which the circulatory, respiratory, digestive, urinary, reproductive, and endocrine systems are studied.
 Prerequisite: Human Anatomy 2514.
-Five hours: 4 credits.
-BIO 2924 Microbiology - A survey of the microbes (microscopic organisms) of both plant and animal kingdoms, with emphasis and detailed study being placed on those affecting other forms of life, especially man.
+Five hours; 4 credits.
+Microbiology - A survey of the microbes (microscopic organisms) of both BIO 2924 plant and animal kingdoms, with emphasis and detailed study being placed on those affecting other forms of life, especially man.
 Laboratory is devoted to basic techniques of microbial study, such as culturing, identifying, control, anatomy, and life cycles.
 Five hours; 4 credits.
+BIO 2974 Parasitology - Prerequisite: General Zoology 2424.
+A survey of parasitic protozoa, helminthes, arthropods, and arthropod borne diseases as they relate to man and his domesticated animals.
+Six hours: 4 credits.
 Business Administration BAD 1113 Introduction to Business - this course includes an introduction to the major division of study that will be followed in succeeding business courses such as: Business Organization, Accounting, Business Law, and other related courses.
 Three hours; 3 credits.
-BAD 2413 Business Law - This course is designed to acquaint the student with the fundamental principle of law as they relate to the basic legal problems of business transactions in our economy.
-Special attention will be given to an introduction of law; law of contracts; agencies and employment; negotiable instruments and commercial papers.
-Three hours; 3 credits.
-BAD 2513 Principles of Management - This course is a study of basic management principles as applied to the functions of planning, organizing, directing, controlling, and coordinating with effective communication in business enterprise.
-Three hours; 3 credits.
+Business Law - This course is designed to acquaint the student with the BAD 2413 fundamental principle of law as they relate to the basic legal problems of business transactions in our economy.
+Special attention will be given to an introduction of law; law of contracts; agencies and employment;